Shathushan-Sivashangaran/AutoVRL/README.md

 For more information on AutoVRL refer to the following paper.
 Cite it if AutoVRL was helpful to your research.

 [1] S. Sivashangaran, A. Khairnar and A. Eskandarian, *“AutoVRL: A High Fidelity Autonomous Ground Vehicle Simulator for Sim-to-Real Deep Reinforcement Learning,”* arXiv preprint arXiv:2304.11496, 2023.
-[Paper Link](https://arxiv.org/pdf/2304.11496.pdf)
+[Link](https://arxiv.org/pdf/2304.11496.pdf)